nicholasekubi/flash-chat/README.md

 # flash_chat

-A new Flutter chatting app
+A new Flutter chatting app with Firebase backend